WELCOME

 booking to see our clinic GP.

-Book an 'initial consultation in clinic'.
-We accept clients aged 7+.
+Book an 'initial consultation in person in the clinic'.
+We accept clients aged 6+.
+You cannot book Telehealth for the first visit.
+No-shows are charged full-fees.

-3. Request a referral for your assessment when you see our clinic GP.
+3. Request an ADHD referral during this appointment for an ADHD assessment when you see our clinic GP.

 4. 1-4 weeks later you will be assessed by a psychiatrist from Fluence Clinic.
+This is through Telehealth.
 Costs for this are organised through Fluence clinic.
 Look them up here. www.fluenceclinic.com

-5. After you get a diagnosis and if you find out you have ADHD, book a shorter appointment to see our clinic GP and ask for a medication permit.
-This takes 3 weeks to come through.
+5. If you get an ADHD diagnosis book a shorter appointment to see our clinic GP and ask for a medication permit.
+This takes about 3 weeks to come through.
 We will contact you when we receive your permit.

 Restlessness or excessive fidgeting